openstack/openstack-manuals/doc/networking-guide/source/adv-config-sriov.rst

 This tells nova that all VFs belonging to eth3 are allowed to be passed through to VMs and belong to the neutron provider network physnet2.
-Restart nova compute with :command:`service nova-compute restart` to let the changes have effect.
+Restart nova compute with :command:`service nova-compute restart` for the changes to go into effect.

 Alternatively the ``pci_passthrough_whitelist`` parameter also supports whitelisting by: